Our One-term course aimed at aspiring filmmakers and TV specialists who have ambitions in working in the media industry.

 We believe in "learning by doing" in our teaching methods so we follow a very practical approach to learn new skills.

 Bob is the director of Cambridge TV Training.
-He has held senior executive positions in the world of education (City & Guilds, Open University) and technology (Acorn) and has a background in change management, business development and science & technology.
+He has held senior executive positions in the world of education (City & Guilds, Open University) and technology (Acorn).

 In the media industry, Bob specialises in storytelling, producing and interviewing.
 His mission is to train people valuable skills that will help them to work in this industry.